-UTF-16 text file with no explicit language info; ‘
+UTF-16 text file with no explicit language info;

 breaktext ’ breaks a Chinese text file

-binary with MSVC now, as MinGW GCC (which I used back
+Windows binary is provided in this download.
+It has been built with MSVC, as MinGW GCC (which I used back

 putwchar(wch)!
 The same code runs without any problems when the

 or as HTML: my Vim configuration file for Windows.
 It is

 23 KB, and is designed for Vim 7, with heavy

-customizations on using Chinese/Japanese/Korean
+customizations on using Chinese/Japanese/Korean together

 encoding, as is done in this _vimrc.
 Please download libiconv-win32

 and extract iconv.dll to somewhere in the path or where gvim.exe